-The Committee also takes into account our financial performance, understanding that these measures need to be considered in light of current economic conditions, business opportunities and other factors.
-The Compensation Committee also considers the recommendations of the Chief Executive Officer for other Named Executive Officers.
+The Committee also takes into account the Company's financial performance, and it has in the past limited executive pay changes based on business or economic conditions.
+The Committee also considers the recommendations of the Chief Executive Officer for other Named Executive Officers.